Nathin-Dolphin/Pokemon-Search/README.md

 	(Implemented) - Add pop-up informational box before starting program

   ## Version 3.0 Features:
-	() - Implement option to search by size
+	(WIP) - When the user clicks on a pokemon, create a pop-up that has more information on that pokemon () - Implement option to search by size
 	() - Implement option to search by weight
 	() - Implement option to search by weaknessess

 # PokedexWriter
   ## Version 1.0 Features:
 	(Implemented) - Add every pokemon to the json files (Implemented) - Be able to easily modify already existing files

   ## Version 2.0 Features:
-	() - Add pokemon size
+	() - When the user clicks on a pokemon, create a pop-up that has more information on that pokemon () - Add pokemon size
 	() - Add pokemon weight
 	() - Add pokemon weakness
+	() - Implement a save feature